RealADABoy/cryptomatch_v2/README.md

 - addresses as unique indexes (where appropriate, i.e. CA for `post` table)
 - auto inc. integers
 - timestamps
+- user presented info (we have isLiked, but what if the user was shown something and they did not take an action?)

 # Roadmap